What is ISO 37001?

 Does the organization need to comply with all of the ISO 37001 requirements?

 Yes.
-ISO 37001 specifies various anti-bribery policies and procedures which the organization must implement to assist it prevent bribery, and identify and deal with any bribery which does occur.
+ISO 37001 specifies various anti-bribery policies and procedures which the organization must implement to assist it in preventing bribery, and in identifying and dealing with any bribery which does occur.
 An organization is only compliant with ISO 37001 if it has implemented all of the required measures.
 However, these measures should be implemented by the organization in a reasonable and proportionate manner according to the type and size of the organization, and the nature and extent of bribery risks it faces.

 Can a third party certify the organization’s compliance with ISO 37001?